shansen18/BootCamp/Week16/README.md

     vsFTPd version 2.3.4 backdoor

   2. Why is it dangerous: As the exploit name says this is a backdoor into the system.
 It appears as a smiley face.
-Using this exploit gives you root privilages in the victims computer, as shown in the picture below.
+Using this exploit gives you root privileges in the victims computer, as shown in the picture below.

 ![backdoor](https://github.com/shansen18/BootCamp/blob/main/Week16/images/exploit.JPG)

-  3. What mitigation strategies can you recommendations for the client to protect their server: Update and patch the server, this is an old exploit, and aparrently was fixed within a day.
+  3. What mitigation strategies can you recommendations for the client to protect their server: Update and patch the server, this is an old exploit, and apparently was fixed within a day.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.